develax/RazorExpress/docs/overview.md

 Partial views can be chained — a partial view can call another partial view and so on(be careful not to create circular references).

 ### Starting views (`_viewStart.raz`)
 Starting views named *"_viewStart.raz"* are intended to contain code that needs to run before the code of the main view of the page is executed (not before layouts or partial views).
-Starting views are hierarchical -  if a `_viewStart.raz` file is defined in the current folder, it will be run after the one defined in the root views folder (if any).
+Starting views are hierarchical -  if a `_viewStart.raz` file is defined in the current view folder, it will be run after the one defined in the root views folder (if any).

-Usually `_viewStart.raz` file is used to specify a layout for a group of views (located in a specific folder or several folders).
-For example, you can define a `_viewStart.raz` file in a folder with other views with the next code:
+Usually, the `_viewStart.raz` file is used to specify a [layout](#layouts) for a group of views (located in a specific folder or several folders).
+For example, you can define a `_viewStart.raz` file with the next code:
 ```HTML+Razor
 @{
     Html.layout = "_layout";
 }
 ```
-instead of adding this code in the beginning of each of these views.
+in a folder with other views instead of adding this code in the beginning of each of these views.